hpc/charliecloud/doc-src/ch-grow_desc.rst

     to :code:`VALUE`.
 If :code:`VALUE` not specified, use the value of environment variable :code:`KEY`.

+  :code:`--dependencies`
+    Report any dependency problems and exit.
+If all is well, there is no output and the exit code is zero; in case of problems, the exit code is non-zero.

   :code:`-f`, :code:`--file DOCKERFILE`
     Use :code:`DOCKERFILE` instead of :code:`CONTEXT/Dockerfile`.